deg/re-frame-firebase/README.md

 (re-frame/subscribe [:firebase/on-value {:path [:latest-message]}])
 ```

-The firebase subscription will remain active only while the re-base subscription is
+The firebase subscription will remain active only while the re-frame subscription is
 active.
 Effectively, this is when any variable bound to the subscription remains in
 scope.